 And you can search the archives at Natural Health 365’s Talk Hour for a program where using liposomal C is discussed:

 Or check out these articles that include a video clip of an interview where Dr. Saul talks about curing his pneumonia with high doses of liposomal C:

-Recently I discovered that *Dr. Joseph Mercola offers a product that features lypo C in capsule form, so I ordered some of that, too.
+Recently I discovered that *Dr. Joseph Mercola offers a product that features lypo C in capsule form, so I ordered some.
 I got it on special and the price was much less than the lypo-spheric C in packets and much easier to take.
 Would love to see some kind of testing done to see if the capsule form delivers the same level of benefit.
 If so, then that would be the way to go, in my opinion (or make you own following instructions in the videos below).

 *There are probably more sources of lypo C available now since this article was first written.

 For info on Dr. Mercola’s product:

 And here’s more information about Vitamin C as a cure for cancer and the benefits of using liposomal C, the benefit of using a multi- C (different forms of C) protocol, plus videos on how to make your own.
 Nice to have that option, but I wonder if it actually matches up to the quality of the professional/commercial version.
 And it’s certainly easier, although more expensive, to just buy some:

 For “regular” vitamin C, ascorbic acid and ingredients for making your own liposomal version at discount prices, check out Vitacost.com, one of my favorite on-line places for natural health products.
 If you shop at Vitacost, sign up for a free account at Rakuten (formerly eBates.com) beforehand, if you don’t already have one.
 That way you can use the Rakuten portal to shop at Vitacost and earn cash back on your purchases.
 Plus, Rakuten also gives a gift card or some other “prize” when you place your first order (right now when you spend $20, you also get $20!).
 How does it get any better than that?!